-- be working in a position that is (1) full-time and (2)“bar admission required/anticipated” or “JD Advantage,” according to NALP'S definitions and examples;
+- be working in a position that is 1) full-time (at least 35 hours per week) and 2) “bar admission required/anticipated” or “JD Advantage,” according to NALP'S definitions and examples;

 - be in good standing for all educational loans and not in default on any of those loans.

 Each recipient is eligible for a maximum of $7,500 in loan forgiveness annually and a maximum for three calendar years of $22,500 ($7,500 per year).